-I have had chance to surf through web to have a glance at day before yesterday’s update and found many interesting comments about it.
-If you gaze at them, like I said before, many are assuming it to be the reversal of the Google Medic August Update (which may be true for some sites and untrue for some).
+If you gaze at them, like I said before, many assumed it to be the reversal of the Google Medic August Update (which may be true for some sites and untrue for some).

 Google Algo Update (1 of 2): I said the other day that we were due for a major update.
 Little did I know that would arrive so quickly.
 I’ve been checking my list of sites that were impacted by prev. major updates and seeing a number either surge or drop.
 Here are some examples: pic.twitter.com/QF3ziyADbC

 Yep.
 Significant changes.
 The changes happened about 12 hours ago.
 Or at least that’s when i start noticing them.
 I’m sure most people will notice them in the next day along with SERP tools.